Carol Shields (ophthalmologist)

-Carol Lally Shields (born July 8, 1957) is the Director of the Ocular Oncology Service at Wills Eye Hospital.
-She is Professor of Ophthalmology at Thomas Jefferson University and consultant at Children’s Hospital of Philadelphia.
+Carol Lally Shields (born July 8, 1957) is an American ophthalmologist who is the Director of the Ocular Oncology Service at Wills Eye Hospital.
+She is Professor of Ophthalmology at Thomas Jefferson University and consultant at Children's Hospital of Philadelphia.

 Early life and undergraduate education

 Shields was born Carol Lally in Sharon, Pennsylvania on July 8, 1957, graduating from Kennedy Christian High School in 1975.
 In 1979, she earned her undergraduate degree at the University of Notre Dame, also playing NCAA women's basketball for the "Fighting Irish."
 She was a member of the first basketball team at Notre Dame, and later became captain of the team.
 She was also the first woman to receive the Byron Kanaley Award, the highest honor given to Notre Dame student-athletes, awarded for excellence in academics and leadership.
 She was inducted into the Capital All-American Hall of Fame in 2011 for excellence in athletics and academics.
 In 2023, she received the Theodore Roosevelt Award from the NCAA.